YashikaVerma156/LeakyRand_CASES_2025/ChampSim_code_and_result/fig4b/README.txt

 5. set ${num_prl} and ${num_prl_mul5} as per your machine in script.sh.
    The value for ${num_prl} should be less than the number of logical cores available on your machine. num_prl_mul5 = 1 launch 5 experiments ; num_prl_mul5 = 2 launch 10 experiments and so on.
-   The num_prl_mul5 should be set appropriately to not overburden the resources of your system.
+   The num_prl_mul5 should be set appropriately to not overburden the resources of your machine.

 RUN SIMULATIONS
  ./script.sh